PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

+## Shadow Volumes
+SWBF's rendering engine uses Shadow Volumes for it's shadows.
+What this means is that the mesh for the shadow is seperate and different from the main mesh.
+And in order for your model to have shadows you must make the shadow mesh.

+modelmunge will handle the actual Shadow Volume generation for you.
+You just have to make sure you follow a couple rules.

+The first is that any shadow mesh in your scene should begin with "sv_", this will mark it as a Shadow Volume.

+Next your the mesh for your Shadow Volume should form a completely enclosed mesh.
+It should have no gaps that let you see inside it.

+Finally because of the way Shadow Volumes work for performance concerns it can be advisable to not have your shadow mesh be full detail and instead have it be a reasonable (and believeable of course) low-resolution approxomation of your real mesh.

+That's all there is to it.
+Basically just make sure your shadow meshes' object names start with "sv_", they're enclosed and not wasteful with their polygons.
+The exporter and then modelmunge will take care of everything from there.

 ## Collision
 For anything that isn't a player model (they get their own collision from the game) or a weapon you'll probably want it to have collision so the player can actually interact with it.